LOCALS SPECIAL: Cairns locals save 30% by using code LOCAL30 at checkout. Proof of address may be required.

-Our vessel, AquaQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
+Our day trip fleet AquaQuest and ReefQuest are purpose-built dive vessels, with a spacious dive decks and state of the art diving equipment.
 While on board, enjoy large sun decks and air conditioned indoor spaces.
 Fuel up between dives with delicious food and beverage options including a freshly pre-packed picnic lunch.

 8am: Check in at Finger B, Cairns Marlin Marina

 8.30am: Depart Cairns

 10.00am: Arrive at first snorkelling and diving site.
 Max dive duration 60 minutes

 12.45am: Move to second snorkelling and diving site and enjoy lunch